 Of course, and we would love to see you there!
-Presentations take place on July 28th from 1 PM to 3:45 PM.
+Presentations take place on July 27th from 1 PM to 3:45 PM.
 If you would like to join us you must notify us in advance at firstname.lastname@example.org.
 Please include your full name, email address, phone number and the name of your student.
-When you arrive on the 28th there will be badge waiting for you at the security table in the lobby.
 We ask that parents commit to the entire session to prevent interruptions to student presentations.
-Parents planning to attend should arrive to the office no later than 12:45 PM.
+Parents planning to attend should arrive to the campus no later than 12:45 PM.
 Those who arrive later will not be permitted into the presentation area until there is a break between presentations.

 What is a typical day at the program like?

 Glad you asked!
 An agenda for the program will be made available before the program begins.
 You will receive the information via email.

 We Connect The Dots uses a unique algorithm that sorts students into groups based on their age, gender, coding experience, artistic ability, and location.
 We do our best to avoid grouping students from the same school together, as that removes the ability to learn important team building skills.
 Students will work with assigned team throughout the 10 days.
 If we see that assignments are not a good fit we may make changes early in the program, though this is usually not necessary.

 Will my student be leaving the office at all during the program?

 Yes, we will be taking a field trip to the Microsoft Facility on 8th avenue between 41st and 42nd on July 20th for the day.
 Otherwise all activities will take place at the NYIT Old Westbury Campus.

 How can I help We Connect The Dots reach out to more students?

 We're so glad you asked!
 There are lots of different ways you can help: